 7. How and Where Do We Store Your Data?

 Our Site, and the training services We offer within it, are provided and hosted by Teachable in the US and are governed by the laws of the United States.
 If you are using Our Site outside of the US, please be aware that your personal data will be transferred to, stored, and processed in the US where Teachable’s servers and databases are located.

 If you are located in the UK or the European Economic Area (the EEA) (The EEA consists of all EU member states, plus Norway, Iceland, and Liechtenstein), some or all of the data We collect from you may be stored outside your country of residence.
 You are deemed to accept and agree to this by using Our Site and submitting information to Us.

-Where We store data outside the UK or EEA, We will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the EEA and under the GDPR, including at least one of the following safeguards:
+Where We store data outside the UK or EEA, We will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK or EEA, and under the UK GDPR.

 8. Do We Share Your Data?